ntruongan356-byte/ScarySingleDocs/Docs/GuideDocs/MERMAID_GUIDE.md

     "Mobile App": [0.9, 0.4]
 ```

-## Best Practices for sdAIgen Documentation
+## Best Practices for ScarySingleDocs Documentation

 ### 1. Consistency
 - Use consistent styling across all diagrams